Jschles1/quicknote/README.md

 # QuickNote

-QuickNote is a simple iOS Notes app clone I built to familiarize myself with the [T3 Stack](https://create.t3.gg/).
+QuickNote is a single page application I built to familiarize myself with the [T3 Stack](https://create.t3.gg/).

 Users can create, update and delete notes using a rich text editor.
 Notes can be flagged by the user to be starred, archived, or trash.